Published onHealth Tip of the Week

-Vision and learning are closely related.
-Much of what is presented to children in schools is visual.
+Because so much of what is presented to children in schools is visual, vision and learning are closely related.
 “A child needs clear vision to learn how to read, and needs to keep their vision clear in order to continue learning in the classroom,” explains Ayesha Malik, OD, pediatric optometrist at Children’s Hospital of Philadelphia (CHOP).

 There are many aspects to healthy and comfortable vision.
 Certain ones are particularly important when it comes to learning: